 People learn to live with their depression and anxiety and continue this process for the rest of their lives.
 They learn to talk about it with their friends, their coworkers, family and their bosses.
 They stop feeling so ashamed and embarrassed about their mental health and begin to embrace it – so much so that they choose to keep it as it is.

-The idea of recovery, of overcoming mental health issues, is thrown out the window because society tells us that we were just born this way and we should accept it for what it is.
+The idea of overcoming mental health issues is thrown out the window because society tells us that we were just born this way, and we should accept it for what it is.

 The problem is, you weren’t born depressed or anxious.
-You may have a genetic disposition to adopt certain mental health issues, but that doesn’t mean you have to adopt them as part of your identity.
+You may have a genetic disposition to adopt specific mental health issues, but that doesn’t mean you have to take them on as part of your identity.

 Depression and anxiety are two prime examples of mental health conditions which are triggered by one’s thoughts process.
-When people aren’t taught how to regulate, manage, reflect upon and choose which thoughts and emotions they consider significant in life, they develop mental health issues which can spiral into life-long disordered ways of thinking and processing life.
+When no one teaches people how to regulate, manage, reflect upon and choose which thoughts and emotions they consider significant in life, they develop mental health issues which can spiral into life-long disordered ways of thinking and processing life.

-Whilst there are obvious exceptions to the concept of self-regulation, such as mental health disorders like Dementia, for example, which requires medical assistance and is related more to the makeup of the individual experiencing it, many other proclaimed mental health conditions are within our power to control and overcome.
+There are apparent exceptions to the concept of self-regulation, such as mental health disorders like Dementia.
+Many mental health issues require medical assistance because of their relation to a person’s genetic makeup.
+However, there are some elements of mental health which are within our power to control and overcome.